Oktayey/redot-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 functions.
 Using either is equivalent.
 They are listed here.

-Below that is a detailed summary of what the property's data represents, its use case(s) and/or the affects of changing it.
+Below that is a detailed summary of what the property's data represents, its use case(s) and/or the effects of changing it.
 It may include code samples and/or links to relevant parts of the Godot API.

 .. note:: Knowing the setter and getter names is useful when one must bind a